 - Do a preliminary analysis of the grant proposals that are previously approved by the National Institutes of Health (NIH)

-- Your research plan should complement with the derived hypothesis (Azzam & Salah, 2016)
+- Your research plan should complement the derived hypothesis (Azzam & Salah, 2016)

 - Consult with your senior mentors whenever selecting your experimental procedures